Simone Gold: Psychodynamic Therapist, London, N2 London, N2

 Fees

-I charge £80 per session.
-Sessions are 50 minutes long and we would meet weekly where possible.
+I charge £90 per session.
+Sessions are 50 minutes long; where possible I offer weekly or fortnightly sessions and, if appropriate, I offer an extended consultation with a follow up session.
 I offer both short and long term therapy.

 I offer a limited number of reduced fee sessions to students and those on lower incomes.

-If you would like to have a preliminary conversation or to get a sense of how I work, please do contact me.
+If you would like to have a preliminary conversation to get a sense of me and how I work, please do contact me.

 Training and qualifications